 If you’re trying to tackle the Mourne Mountains then the shelter at Ben Crom Reservoir is a great spot to rest up either before or after.
 The stone shelter has stood for decades and is a popular spot to set up camp and the views of the reservoir and the rugged mountains are the perfect backdrop.

-The Black Valley connects the Gap of Dunloe and Moll’s Gap and offers plenty of spots to pitch your tent while exploring the surrounding countryside.
+The Black Valley connects the Gap of Dunloe and Moll’s Gap and offers plenty of spots to pitch your tent when wild camping in Kerry.
+From here there is plenty of wonderful countryside to explore.
 The landscape is spotted with bogs, glens, and countless mirrored lakes.
 This is one of the most remote parts of Ireland and was the last part of the mainland to be connected by electricity and telephone line.
 With that in mind, we don’t advise wild camping in the winter as conditions can get pretty hairy quickly and you’ll be a long way from civilisation.

 If you’re travelling along the Bangor Trail then this little hut offers the perfect respite.
 The shelter provides water (that may need treating) and shelter for up to five.
 When the sky is clear you’ll be able to gaze upon the stars once night falls and enjoy views of Glennamong Ridge come sunrise.
 The only downside is that open fires are forbidden but this is a great speck of civilisation in one of the wildest parts of Ireland.